Answers · Invoice recovery and AR

 Notify the customer immediately by phone or email, state the returned-check fee your agreement allows, and re-present the check once if your bank allows it — re-presentation succeeds in about 30–40% of NSF cases.
 If the second attempt fails or you do not re-present, send a formal bad-check demand letter by certified mail stating the statutory NSF fee for your state plus the original amount.
 In most states, failure to pay after written demand triggers civil and potentially criminal bad-check remedies.
 Give them 10–30 days depending on state law before filing.

 Generally yes, but only if your contract supports it.
-A service business that retains ownership of deliverables or work product until payment is received can lawfully withhold those materials — this is known as a possessory lien or, for creative work, a common-law right of retainer.
+A service business that retains ownership of deliverables or work product until payment is received can lawfully withhold those materials, often under a possessory lien or, for creative work, a common-law right of retainer.
 Without a clear contract clause, withholding can be characterized as a breach on your part, especially if the client has already substantially performed their obligations.
 Add a 'title does not pass until payment is received in full' clause to every service agreement.

 Collecting an unpaid invoice from a foreign company — your practical options